mitchell-solomon/stde/README.md

 - **`train_step`** – performs a single optimization step (JAX jit/vmap) and
   computes domain and boundary losses.

+Additional CLI flags for ablations include:

+- `--backbone {MLP,Mamba}` to choose the network type.
+- `--hess_diag_method` to select the Hessian diagonal estimator.
+- `--no_stde` to disable STDE entirely.
+- `--ad_mode {forward,reverse}` to pick the AD mode when STDE is disabled.

 Results and model checkpoints are stored under `_results/`.

 ## Available PDEs